khodosevichlab/Preterm_birth_2023_code_repo/Notebook1_preprocessing.md

 ```

-# 2. Pagoda and conos processing
+# 2. Build conos object
-pre-processing of each dataset with pagoda2, followed by using conos to build the joint UMAP graph with forced alignment (alignment.strength = 0.2) to integrate samples well
+create a first conos object to use for filtering out low quality cells

 ```{r}
 #vector with sample names
 names1 = c("E18_5_1_",